timacdonald/json-api/README.md

 - [ ] Pagination tests
 - [ ] collection counts
+- [ ] allow filtering of attributes and relationships via "when" helpers
+- [ ] Holistic naming
+- [ ] Perf testing for recalled methods and recursion.
+Can we push some of the recursive work to the calling place in with()?
 - [ ] Document that this is to be used in conjunction with Spatie Query Builder
 - [ ] document why whenLoaded isn't great
 - [ ] How to handle single resources loading / allow listing (can we PR Spatie Query Builder for this or does it already support it?).